 **Helpful tips and common mistakes

 This recipe transforms a basic vanilla cupcake recipe and turns it into cookies and cream cupcakes with the help of Oreos!
-If you have a favorite vanilla cupcake recipe, just add crumbled oreos to the batter.
-You can use a food processor or place the cookies in a ziploc bag and use a mallet, pan, or your bare strength to crush the Oreos.
+If you have a favorite vanilla cupcake recipe, just add crumbled Oreos to the batter.
+You can use a food processor or place the cookies in a ziplock bag and use a mallet, pan, or your bare strength to crush the Oreos.

 Looks like the cookies and cream ice cream, no?

 Frost them bad boys and serve these cupcakes.
 You can also garnish them with mini Oreos for a little extra special.
 These cookies and cream cupcakes were a hit!
 The best part?
-The Oreo surprise in the bottom each cupcake.
+The Oreo surprise at the bottom of each cupcake.
 Cookies and cream for the win!